weixsong/bilm-tf/README.md

 # weso
-Tensorflow version is too old, need to update the code to make it runable for tf1.15.
+This is just a fork of [ELMo Tensorflow Implementation](https://github.com/allenai/bilm-tf), the original repo is too old , so I update some tensorflow api to make it runnable with tf1.15, and reformat the code.

 # bilm-tf
 Tensorflow implementation of the pretrained biLM used to compute ELMo